-At St Alphege, we are priveleged to have an extremely high standard of choral music on offer under the guidance of our Director of Music, Joe Cooper, assisted by our Organist, Alex Woodrow.
-We have separate choirs of boys, girls, ladies and men, who sing separately and in different combinations throughout the year.
+At St Alphege, we are privileged to have an extremely high standard of choral music on offer under the guidance of our Director of Music, Joe Cooper.
+We have separate choirs of boys, girls, ladies and men, who sing on their own and in different combinations throughout the year.

 There has been a Boys’ Choir at St Alphege for hundreds of years and it is good to see the choir still flourishing today in an age where many churches have decided the tradition is now impossible.
 The talents and discipline taught at St Alphege prepare a chorister for later in life and have allowed many to pursue scholarships at Oxford and Cambridge.
 Famous choristers of the past include Iain Simcock, Nigel Short and Christopher Monks (Director of the Armonico Consort).
 The boys have a structured week of rehearsals and services but much emphasis is also placed on fun and making friends through regular trips and holidays.